In this ConvertBox review, I’ll show you why ConvertBox is one of the best lead generation and opt-in tools for a couple of (really good) reasons.

 - Integrating your opt-in forms into your email marketing software

-And we’re not even scratching the surface of what ConvertBox is capable of.
+We’re not scratching the surface of what ConvertBox is capable of yet.

 So before we get started, let me introduce myself and why I’m capable of writing this extensive ConvertBox Review in the first place.

 My name is Christian Pinedo, and I have been using ConvertBox since May 2020.
 I’ve mainly used it on my health and fitness blog, Lean With Style.

 And this is my ConvertBox account.
 As you can see, I have the Elite Plus version (we’ll talk about this later).

 These are my lifetime stats for one website (you can manage multiple websites on the Elite Plus plan):

 With these two images, I hope you can trust that I’ve used ConvertBox extensively.